ZunairaSid/100-Days-Of-DevOps/today-I-learned.md

 _Hands-on:_

-  - Ways of troubleshooting Elastic Load Balancer Connectivity Issues.
+  - Ways of troubleshooting Elastic Load Balancer connectivity issues.
   - Set up an Application load balancer with an auto-scaling group, launch configuration, and route 53.
   - Deployed highly available web applications along with a highly available bastion host architecture using the RDS database from a snapshot, Security groups, Launch configurations, Auto Scaling groups, and Application Load Balancer.